mamuz/PhpDependencyAnalysis/CONTRIBUTING.md

 ## License

-This Project is under [MIT License](https://github.com/mamuz/PhpDependencyAnalysis/blob/master/LICENSE).
+This project is under [MIT License](https://github.com/mamuz/PhpDependencyAnalysis/blob/master/LICENSE).
 Every file that contains PHP code must have a docblock at the top of the file that contains the [license](https://github.com/mamuz/PhpDependencyAnalysis/blob/master/LICENSE) at a minimum.